stacks-network/stacks/whenmainnet.md

 # OK, so what is the status of Phase 3 (Krypton)?

 Phase 3 (Krypton) is currently in the final stages of implementation.
-Krypton is expected to be deployed in week 4 of September (week of Sep 21 - Sep 27, 2020).
+Krypton is expected to be deployed on Thur Sep 24, 2020.

 You can follow Krypton's progress on [Github here](https://github.com/orgs/blockstack/projects) and on Discord on the [#stacks-core-devs channel](https://discord.gg/XYdRyhf).
 Here is a screenshot of Krypton status as of Mon Sep 14th: